EntireTwix/Ruminate/README.md

 an ML library that aims to be lightweight, fast, and generic.

 # Features
-* :sparkles:polymorphically based NeuralNetwork
+* :sparkles:polymorphically based NeuralNetwork with constrained template argument
-* :sparkles:LayerType concept for compile time check of future types

 # :construction:In Progress
-* FC
+* FC layers

 # Future Features
-* dropout
+* dropout layer
-* convalutions
+* :sparkles:convalutions
 * generic optimizer as network argument
-* GPU integration
+* :sparkles:GPU integration